HemangaChamod/Customer-Churn-Prediction/README.md

 ## Web Application
 Try the live web application: https://customer-churn-prediction-rk6c.onrender.com

 Note: The application is hosted on Render.
 If it has been inactive for some time, the server may take 20–50 seconds to wake up on the first request.
+During this time, a loading screen may appear.